-Western Province election results expected tomorrow
+WESTERN PROVINCE ELECTION RESULTS EXPECTED TOMORROW

 “All the boxes are kept and secured at the Western Provincial Assembly office conference room under close police protection before they can be moved to the counting centers, which are at the Gizo Community High School, he said.

-Mr. Potakana assured the public that the ballot boxes are secured as they are under tight police security and escorted from the polling stations to the counting centers.
+Mr. Potakana assured the public that the ballot boxes were secured as they were under tight police security and escorted from the polling stations to the counting centers.

 In terms of counting, he said they are looking at starting it today with the verification process first, before the actual counting.